-We did not get to see seaweed to often in County Tipperary where I grew up , however we have an abundance of good seaweed here in Doolin
+We did not get to see seaweed too often in County Tipperary where I grew up , however, we have an abundance of good seaweed here in Doolin

-Dulse or Dillisk is reddish brown seaweed that grows along the Irish coast line.
-Dulse is exceptionally nutritious seaweed and contains lots of vitamins and minerals, including magnesium, iron and beta carotene.
-Its is a lso high in B6 and B12, as well as iron, potassium and fluorine.
+Dulse or Dillisk is reddish-brown seaweed that grows along the Irish coastline.
+Dulse is an exceptionally nutritious seaweed and contains lots of vitamins and minerals, including magnesium, iron, and beta carotene.
+It is also high in B6 and B12, as well as iron, potassium, and fluorine.
 Unlike other seaweeds, it is relatively low in sodium.

 We harvest Dulse and a host of other seaweeds in late spring on the low spring tides along the coastline here in Doolin.

-The best way to dry Dulse is to place it in large trays and leave it in the polytunnell or you could also leave it on a windowsill for a few hours.
+The best way to dry Dulse is to place it in large trays and leave it in the polytunnel or you could also leave it on a windowsill for a few hours.
 We then place the sun dried Dukse in a cool oven for about 5 minutes to crisp it.
-This method helps to retain some of the red Dulse colour.
-A quick whizz in a spice or coffee grinder and its ready for use.
+This method helps to retain some of the red Dulse color.
+A quick whizz in a spice or coffee grinder and it’s ready for use.

 Irish Brown Soda Bread with Dulse / Dillisk